premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

 Extension methods are special static methods in a static class which enables us to add new methods to built-in types and custom types without creating new derived type.
-Which provides a user defined custom functionality just like built-in methods have.
+Which provides a user-defined custom functionality just like built-in methods have.
 For Example, String has ToLower(), ToUpper() methods.
-In same way we can create our own method.
+In the same way, we can create our own method.

-Let's check following example, we have created Remove() method which removes any given character/string from original string.
+Let's check the following example, we have created Remove() method which removes any given character/string from the original string.

 public class Program
 {